aspose-cells-cloud/aspose-cells-cloud-go/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 23.7
+## Feature & Enhancements in Version 23.8

-- Support to repair api.
+- Support to lock API.
-- Remove GetExtractBarcodes API.
+- Optimize protect API.

 ## Read & Write Spreadsheet Formats